Estimated reading time: 15 minutes

 Beneficiaries or Heirs

-Key Documents – Executor Resources
+Essential Documents – Executor Resources

 Additionally, these documents will help those who need this information and know where the original documents are.

-1. Last WILL
+1. Last Will

 - Executor